Tschrock/PM-WorldCommander/README.md

 ##Commands
  - `/wc` - Main WorldCommander command.
- - `/wc create` - Create a new world.
- - `/wc load` - Load a world.
- - `/wc unload` - Unload a world.
  - `/wc flags` - Manage flags.
  - `/wc regions` - Manage regions.

 ##Aliases
- - `/wc create` => `/wcc`
- - `/wc load` => `/wcl`
- - `/wc unload` => `/wcu`
  - `/wc flags` => `/wcf`
  - `/wc regions` => `/wcr` or `/regions`

 ##Permissions

  - `tschrock.worldcommander.all` - Allows the user to use all WorldCommander commands.<br /><br />
- - `tschrock.worldcommander.worlds` - Allows the user to manage worlds.
- - `tschrock.worldcommander.worlds.create` - Allows the user to create worlds.
- - `tschrock.worldcommander.worlds.load` - Allows the user to load worlds.
- - `tschrock.worldcommander.worlds.unload` - Allows the user to unload worlds.<br /><br />
- - `tschrock.worldcommander.tp` - Allows the user to teleport himself or others to different worlds.
- - `tschrock.worldcommander.tp.self` - Allows the user to teleport to different worlds.
- - `tschrock.worldcommander.tp.other` - Allows the user to teleport other players to differant worlds.<br /><br />
  - `tschrock.worldcommander.flags` - Allows the user to change and bypass all flags in all areas.
  - `tschrock.worldcommander.flags.edit` - Allows the user to change all flags in all areas.
  - `tschrock.worldcommander.flags.bypass` - Allows the user to bypass all flags in all areas.<br /><br />